LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 It is extremely important to totally understand how the flow of execution works with loops.
-One way to follow it closely is to make a table with a line for each instruction executed, keeping track of all the variables.
-We call this *playing computer*.
+One way to follow it closely is to make a table with a line for each instruction executed, keeping track of all the variables, playing computer.

-Each row in the code sample above shows the line number of the start of the next instruction executed, and the values of all the variables *after* the instruction is executed.
-The important thing to see with loops is that the same line can be executed over and over, but with different variable values.
-We leave a column for the line number, each variable that is involved (particularly any that change) and a place for comments about what is happening.
-The comment line can be used any time it is helpful.
-If should be used in particular when something is printed and when something is returned, since neither of these important actions appear in the variable list.
+This will be different than when playing computer in :ref:`sequential-execution`, since lines will be repeated in the loop, with different variable values each time.
+The sequence of executed lines in the table will *not* be totally in source code *textual* order!

 .. index::
    double: while; execution sequence